 Buying in bulk and looking for sales are no-brainers, so here are some other tips to help you manage your budget:

 - Skip the pricey health food trends.
-All nutritious foods are “superfoods” and you don’t need goji berries or bee pollen to transform your diet - affordable health foods like cranberries and sesame seeds work just as well.
+All nutritious foods are “superfoods” and you don’t need goji berries or bee pollen to transform your life - affordable health foods like cranberries and sesame seeds work just as well.

 - Make your sauces and seasoning blends from scratch.
 Packaged ingredients like sauces and seasoning blends can eat up your meal prep budget quickly, but can be super simple to make on your own.